yiseul/www/md/faq.md

 A portion of the fees will go back to all the Slock token holders to continue growing his sharing community and creating a healthy virtuous circle.

-In order to keep that process fair and decentralized even after the presale, a DAO will be created to so that the funds held by the sharing community will never be centraly managed.
+In order to keep that process fair and decentralized even after the presale, a DAO will be created to so that the funds held by the sharing community will never be centrally managed.
 Slock tokens holders will be able to vote on important decisions relating to the management of the DAO.

 ### What are Slock tokens?